8 New & Upcoming Coinbase Listings in February 2026

 Once a coin appears on the Coinbase listing roadmap, it usually doesn’t take long before it’s officially listed — often just a few days.
 But that doesn’t mean Coinbase lists everything that comes its way.
 Each potential listing goes through a careful review to confirm that the project is legitimate and has long-term investment potential.

-To give you an idea, Coinbase approved 21 assets in both October and November 2025.
+To give you an idea, Coinbase approved 21 assets in November 2025 and just 9 in December.
 These are small numbers when you consider the thousands of crypto projects vying for a spot.

 These smaller batches happen because every listing must pass strict technical checks and regulatory reviews.
 Those steps naturally slow things down and create quiet periods.
 Then, once projects clear all the compliance requirements, listings tend to roll out in quick bursts.